artur-simon/mini-project-product-api/README.md

 I took a code-first approach, so the DB should be configured to reflect the given context.

+GraphQL.NET SDK uses the builder pattern to configure the required GraphQL services.

+Used the repository pattern to decouple individual components and adhere to the Single Responsibility Principle (SRP).

 # Installing and running

 clone repository